Alfresco/alfresco-ng2-components/docs/node-favorite.directive.md

 ## Details

-The `NodeFavoriteDirective` instance can be bound to a template variable through **adfFavorite** reference, wich provides a method to help further style the element.
+The `NodeFavoriteDirective` instance can be bound to a template variable through **adfFavorite** reference, which provides a method to help further style the element.

 ```html
 <button